TOEFL® COE 2016 Research Program

 4. TEST USE

-4.1 Investigate the uses of TOEFL iBT and/or TOEFL ITP test scores or section scores (reading, writing, listening and/or speaking), possibly combined with other information, for one or more of the following decision-making purposes: (a) admissions, (b) placement in and/or exiting a program, (c) financial support, and (d) other purposes.
+4.1 Investigate the uses of TOEFL iBT and/or TOEFL ITP test scores or section scores (reading, writing, listening and/or speaking), possibly combined with other information, for one or more of the following decision-making purposes: (a) admissions, (b) placement in and/or exiting a program, (c) financial support, and (d) other educational purposes.
+This may involve document analysis and survey data to obtain evidence of how the scores are interpreted by the users; what other factors influence the relevant decisions; how the test takers perceive the decision-making process; and what the consequences of these test uses are.

 5. INNOVATION AND DEVELOPMENT

 5.1 Investigate the design and implementation of innovative technology-mediated task types for assessing academic English proficiency.
 The task may involve a single modality (listening, speaking, reading, or writing) or the integration of two or more modalities.
-Examples of suitable task types are scenario-based tasks, simulations, gaming-based tasks, or live synchronous interaction tasks.
+Examples of suitable task types are scenario-based tasks that specify the context including the communication goal, the setting and the intended audience, simulations, gaming-based tasks, or live synchronous interaction tasks.
 (Note: The focus of such a study would be on the design and prototyping of the task, rather than programming for operational delivery.)

 6. OTHER TOEFL-RELATED RESEARCH